eclipse-archived/ceylon-lang.org/documentation/1.2/reference/structure/class.md

 A class is a stateful [type declaration](../type-declaration) that:

 - may hold references to other objects,
-- may define initialization logic and initialization parameters, and
+- may define initialization logic, and
 - except in the case of an `abstract` or `formal` class, may be instantiated.

 A class may inherit another class, but classes are restricted to a